mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 - price changes
 ---
 Procedure:
-1. Determine the market value of the inventory
+1. Determine the market value of the inventory.
-2. Compare the market value with the cost in the Balance Sheet
+2. Compare the market value with the cost in the Balance Sheet.
-3. Write down the inventory to the lower of cost or market value
+3. Write down the inventory to the lower of cost or market value.
-4. This write-down is charged against revenues in the period the loss occurs
+4. This write-down is charged against revenues in the period the loss occurs.

-Write-ups are not allowed under US GAAP and IFRS
+Write-ups are not allowed under US GAAP and IFRS.

 ---
 ## 3.3 Inventory costing for Manufacturing companies
 - Manufacturing companies have three types of inventories:
-  - Raw materials: materials that will be used in the production process
+  - Raw materials: materials that will be used in the production process.
   - Work-in-process: goods that are in the process of being manufactured
-  - Finished goods: goods that are ready for sale
+  - Finished goods: goods that are ready for sale.

 ---
 The main components of the cost of inventories are:
-- Direct materials: materials that are an integral part of the finished product and whose costs can be traced to the finished product
+- Direct materials: materials that are an integral part of the finished product and whose costs can be traced to the finished product.
-- Direct Labor: labor costs that can be traced to the finished product
+- Direct Labor: labor costs that can be traced to the finished product.
-- Overhead: indirect costs that cannot be traced to the finished product
+- Overhead: indirect costs that cannot be traced to the finished product.
-  - depreciation of manufacturing equipment, supervisory wages, utilities, etc
+  - depreciation of manufacturing equipment, supervisory wages, utilities, etc.

+The distribution of these costs brings some information about what management is forecasting about the future demand for the product.

 ---
-In a Cost Accounting course, you learn how to allocate overhead costs to the finished product: it is a complex process that requires a lot of assumptions and judgment.

-Important for us: as the production level increases, more overhead cost is allocated to all units produced.
+As the production level increases, more overhead cost is allocated to all units produced.

-Instead of expensing these costs as period expenses, they are included in the cost of inventories and remain on the balance sheet until the inventory is sold.
+Instead of expensing these costs as period expenses, they are included in the cost of inventories and remain on the balance sheet until the inventory is sold:exclamation:

-Takeaway: Profitability is overstated when production increases because part of the cost of inventories is not expensed in the period in which it is incurred.
+**Takeaway: Profitability is overstated when production increases because part of the cost of inventories is not expensed in the period in which it is incurred.**

 <!--
 develop this takeaway intuitively: